• Skip to primary navigation

 Observational categorical predictors, such as gender, time point, poverty status, etc., are also factors.
 Whether the factor is observational or manipulated won’t affect the analysis, but it will affect the conclusions you draw from the results.

 When there is only one factor in a design, you don’t have to worry about crossing and nesting.
-But when there are at least two factors, you need to understand whether they are fixed or crossed, because it will affect the analyses you can and should conduct.
+But once you have at least two factors, you need to understand whether they are nested or crossed.
+It’s an important design feature that affects the analyses you can and should conduct.

 Two factors are crossed when every category of one factor co-occurs in the design with every category of the other factor.
 In other words, there is at least one observation in every combination of categories for the two factors.